garylirocks/quickrefs/nodejs.markdown

 node --inspect-brk demo.js
 ```

-by default the Node.js process listens via WebSocket on `127.0.0.1:9229` for debugging messages, a debugger programe then connect to this url (e.g. `ws://127.0.0.1:9229/0f2c936f-b1cd-4ac9-aab3-f63b0f33d55e`).
+by default the Node process listens via WebSocket on `127.0.0.1:9229` for debugging messages, a debugger programe then connect to this url (e.g. `ws://127.0.0.1:9229/0f2c936f-b1cd-4ac9-aab3-f63b0f33d55e`).
 You can also get metadata about the program via a HTTP endpoint (`http://[host:port]/json/list`).

 ### Remote debugging